-- 4. Transfer of investments from one Scheme to another Scheme in the Mutual Fund is permitted provided: - (a) Such transfers are done at the prevailing market price for quoted instruments on spot basis (spot basis shall have the same meaning as specified by a Stock Exchange for spot transactions); and - (b) The securities so transferred shall be in conformity with the investment objective of the Scheme to which such transfer has been made.
+- b.
+Exposure of mutual fund schemes in such instruments, shall not exceed 5% of the net assets of the schemes. - c.
+All such investments shall be made with the prior approval of the Board of AMC and the Trustee Company - 3.
+Transfer of investments from one Scheme to another Scheme in the Mutual Fund is permitted provided: - (a) Such transfers are done at the prevailing market price for quoted instruments on spot basis (spot basis shall have the same meaning as specified by a Stock Exchange for spot transactions); and - (b) The securities so transferred shall be in conformity with the investment objective of the Scheme to which such transfer has been made.

-Further, para 12.30 of SEBI Master Circular on Mutual Funds dated June 27, 2024 has prescribed elaborate guidelines for inter-scheme transfers (IST).
+Further, as per para 12.30 of SEBI Master Circular on Mutual Funds dated June 27, 2024 has prescribed elaborate guidelines for inter-scheme transfers (IST).
 The key extracts are as follows: